oss-tsukuba/nextcloud-gfarm/README.md

 make backup
 ```

 NOTE: `./secrets/nextcloud_admin_password` is also used to encrypt the backup data.
 So the same password is required when restoring.
+However, `./secrets/nextcloud_admin_password` is not backed up by this function.

 ## Restore